 Read: Dr. Darren Prokop: Walking the tightrope of…

 The 2020 CBPP Business Plan Competition's purpose is to inspire and encourage entrepreneurship and economic development.
-Business Plans must now be submitted by 5:00 P.M. on February 1, 2020.
+The competition will be held at the Lucy Cuddy Dining Room from 5pm to 7pm Friday March 27, 2020.

 Dr. Darren Prokop: Trade Flow Teeter-Totter Tilts Again

 The U.S.-China trade war reached something like an armistice with the “Phase I” trade agreement signed January 15, 2020.
 The U.S. cancelled further trade tariffs on imports from China.
 To reciprocate, China agreed to purchase more U.S. exports and be more respectful of other countries’ intellectual property rights.

 Read: Dr. Darren Prokop: Trade Flow Teeter-Totter Tilts…

 Jen Schmidt to Speak on Wildfire Prevention in Anchorage Panel

 Drought and high temperatures have greatly increased the chances of summer wildfires in Anchorage.
 Join a panel of experts to discuss steps we need to take to prevent wildfires in Anchorage and beyond this coming summer.

 Read: Jen Schmidt to Speak on Wildfire Prevention in…

 IRS Special Agents Visit CBPP for Adrian Project